AdrianLamLH/AdrianLamLH/README.md

 ### Hi and welcome!

-My name is Adrian, I'm a Mathematics of Computation Student at UCLA.
+My name is Adrian, I'm a Master's of Data Science Student at USF.
 Here are some interesting projects I've worked on:

 - 🗺️ A full-stack [webapp](https://site.hspa.info) as part of the LA Streets project by City of Los Angeles and UCLA
-- 💭 A re-imagining of the popular [Wordle webapp](https://github.com/trungvu08/Wordle-PLUS) built on the MERN stack for players looking for an extra challenge
+- 🔒 A Computer-Use powered authentication system [WeGotcha](https://github.com/AdrianLamLH/WeGotcha) built with FastAPI/Uvicorn that exploits motion blur artifacts to achieve 70% lower false-negative rates compared to traditional CAPTCHAs
-- 🌐 A Geometric Neural Network machine learning [model](https://github.com/AdrianLamLH/Wiki-CS-GNN-model-explainer) for using a content-based approach in generating hyperlinks between Wikipedia articles
+- 🦆 An AI-based recursive project management [platform](https://rub-a-duck.vercel.app/) using LLM-powered knowledge graphs to automatically decompose complex projects into actionable subtasks, built with React and Tailwind CSS

 You can check out my [personal website](https://adrianlhlam.vercel.app/) for more details if you're interested in what I've done.
 <!--